 - 55 000 species becoming extinct each year because of humans.

-Some children in this age group could also be disturbed by the scenes and themes descibed above.
+Some children in this age group could also be disturbed by the scenes and themes described above.

 Alcohol, drugs and other substances